 Also read: Solo Travel: To Go or Not To Go

-Supporting women through self-help groups
+Responsible tourism and women self-help groups

 I never realized the power of a small group of women coming together to confront an issue, until I observed for 3 straight weeks, the challenges taken on by the Maati Sangathan in the villages around Munsiari.
 Among heart-wrenching stories of domestic abuse, alcoholism and caste violence in these parts, there were uplifting stories of women (from across economic backgrounds and religious faiths) fighting for each other’s rights.

-Where does tourism factor in?
+Where does responsible tourism factor in?
 While many self-help groups around the world rely on funding from donors, perhaps the most empowered ones are those that generate their own funds through community-driven tourism.